HITRUST Introduction: Getting Started

 - 21 CFR Part 11

 Organizations working within the healthcare industry will likely be under the jurisdiction of at least one of these regulations.
 If so, earning and maintaining a HITRUST certification demonstrates that your organization’s security controls meet the requirements set forth for the healthcare industry.
-If you are unsure if a HITRUST certification is the right fit for you, contact Sword & Shield for a consultation.
+If you are unsure if certification is the right fit for you, contact Sword & Shield for a consultation.

 What Does the HITRUST CSF Cover?